Koredotcom/docs/docs/xo/channels/kore.ai-voice-gateway/kore-voice-gateway.md

    <td colspan="5" >
 <h4><strong>Continuous ASR</strong></h4>

-Continuous ASR (automatic speech recognition) is a feature that allows speech-to-text (STT) recognition to be tuned for the collection of things like phone numbers, customer identifiers, and other strings of digits or characters, which, when spoken, often have pauses between utterances.
+Continuous ASR (automatic speech recognition) is a feature that allows speech-to-text (STT) recognition to be tuned for the collection of things like phone numbers, customer identifiers, and other strings of digits or characters, which, when spoken, often have pauses between utterances.<br>
 <strong>Note: For Only Microsoft </strong>
 Microsoft Azure Introduces one ASR Property that works the same way as Continuous ASR, <strong>AzureSegmentationSilenceTimeout</strong>.
 Since Silence is detected by ASR Engine Directly Instead of Voice Gateway, detect and merge the response.
-AzureSegmentationSilenceTimeout is more accurate than continuous ASR. <a href="https://learn.microsoft.com/en-us/azure/ai-services/speech-service/how-to-recognize-speech?pivots=programming-language-csharp#change-how-silence-is-handled">Learn more</a>.
+AzureSegmentationSilenceTimeout is more accurate than continuous ASR. <a href="https://learn.microsoft.com/en-us/azure/ai-services/speech-service/how-to-recognize-speech?pivots=programming-language-csharp#change-how-silence-is-handled">Learn more</a>.<br>
 <strong>Note</strong>: Continuous ASR / AzureSegmentationSilenceTimeout is applied at the session level.
 Throughout the Call, it will be active, and the developer can adjust the value at different nodes based on the requirement.
    </td>
   </tr>